tensorflow/docs-l10n/site/ko/README.md

 ## Korean translation guide

-Some technical words in English do not have a natural translation.
+Some technical words in English do not have corresponding natural translations in Korean.
+In such cases, transliterate them according to the [standard loanword orthography](http://kornorms.korean.go.kr/regltn/regltnView.do?regltn_code=0003&regltn_no=425#a425).
 Do *not* translate the following words:

 *   mini-batch
 *   batch